smutel/terraform-provider-netbox/.github/ISSUE_TEMPLATE/help.md

 ---
 name: Help Needed
 about: I need some help to use this project
-title: "help: I am not able to do ..."
+title: "[I am not able to do ...]"
 labels: help wanted
 assignees: smutel
 ---